ignaspangonis/chatter/README.md

 1. To make sure you have `npm` installed, run `npm -v`.

-2. `npm install` - installs dependencies
+2. Run `npm install` to install dependencies

-3. `npm start` - runs the app in the development mode.\
+3. Run `npm start` to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\